Hormone Therapy for Cancer Treatment

 The hormone receptor test measures the amount of certain proteins (called hormone receptors) in cancer tissue.
 Hormones that naturally occur in the body (such as estrogen and progesterone) can attach to these proteins and help them grow.
 If the test is positive, it is indicating that the hormone is probably helping the cancer cells to grow.
 In this case, hormone therapy may be given to block the way the hormone works and help keep the hormone away from the cancer cells (hormone receptors).
 If the test is negative, the hormone does not affect the growth of the cancer cells, and other effective cancer treatments may be given.
 Always discuss the results of the hormone receptor test with your doctor.

 If the test indicates that the hormones are affecting your cancer, the cancer may be treated in one of following ways:

 Treating cancer cells to block the hormones they need to grow

 Treating the glands that produce hormones to keep them from making hormones

 Surgery to remove glands that produce the hormones, such as the ovaries that produce estrogen, or the testicles that produce testosterone

 The type of hormone therapy a person receives depends on many factors, such as the type and size of the tumor, the age of the person, the presence of hormone receptors on the tumor, and other factors.

 When is hormone therapy given?

 Your doctor may prescribe hormone therapies before some cancer treatments or after other cancer treatments.
 If hormone therapy is given before the primary treatment, it is called neoadjuvant treatment.
-Neoadjuvant treatments help to kill cancer cells and contribute to the effectiveness of the primary therapy.
+Neoadjuvant treatments help to kill cancer cells and contribute to the effectiveness of the primary therapy, which is usually surgery.
 If hormone therapy is given after the primary cancer treatment, it is called adjuvant treatment.
 Adjuvant therapy is given to improve the chance of a cure.